edk208/Selectivity-and-Competition-of-Minds-Eye/README.md

 OpenPV Computational Neuroscience Toolbox

-We use the 2017 release obtained here [OpenPV 2017 release](https://github.com/PetaVision/OpenPV/releases)
+* We use the 2017 release obtained here [OpenPV 2017 release](https://github.com/PetaVision/OpenPV/releases)

-We also use MATLAB for interpreting our experimental results
+* We also use MATLAB for interpreting our experimental results

-Training the Model
+Training the Model Pathways
 =======

+Each pathway needs to be pretrained with specific data.
+In the paper we have the Face pathway and Object pathway.